realworldocaml/book/README.md

   The code fragments are evaluted by the `rwo` tool by using the [mdx](https://github.com/realworldocaml/mdx) mardkown parser.
 The working branch is currently the `master` branch.
-- <https://github.com/realworldocaml/book> is this repository, whic
+- <https://github.com/realworldocaml/book> is this repository, which
   uses the scripts and examples repositories to compile the HTML site online.